The History of the Regent

 Exchanges & refunds

 Unfortunately, we cannot refund or exchange tickets.
-Ticket insurance is available as an option when you book online.

 All tickets incur a service fee and most will incur a credit card fee.